ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 >**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `covid19` directory) and executing the `bal run` command.
 The console should have warning logs related to the isolatedness of resources.
 It is a built-in service concurrency safety feature of Ballerina.

-You can view the output below in the Terminal.
+You should see the output similar to the following.

 ```
 Compiling source